edvalin/react-introduction-to-conditional-rendering/README.md

             setIsVisible(!isVisible)
         }
         ```
-    -   Inside of the components return statement just below the `<p>` element, add a button element.
+    -   Inside of the components return statement just below the `<h1>` element, add a button element.
     -   On the button type onClick to bind the click event created above and set it equal to `handleClick`.
     -   Use ternary operator to display different text inside the button based on a `isVisible` state.
         ```JSX